eclipsesource/tabris-decorators/README.md

 ### @component

 Makes the decorated widget class the base reference for databinding.
 Also, a widget class decorated with `@component` will not allow its own children to be selected by any of its parents, preventing accidental manipulation due to clashing `id` or `class` values.
-The class itself can still select its own children using the protected methods `_children`, `_find` and `_apply`, or by using the finder/getter decorators above.
+The class itself can still select its own children using the protected methods `_children`, `_find` and `_apply`, or by using `@getById` on a private/protected property.

-For ONE-WAY bindings, `@component` enables a new JSX attribute prefix 'bind, which actively copies values FROM the decorated widget TO the JSX element.
+For ONE-WAY bindings, `@component` enables a new JSX attribute prefix 'bind', which actively copies values FROM the base component TO the JSX element.

 Example: